AmigaLabs/clib4/README.md

 ### Locale

-Locales relies always to OS4 locales but now you can set the encoding so wide functons will work correctly.
+Locales relies always to OS4 locales but now you can set the encoding so wide functions will work correctly.
 Accepted encodings are:

 `C-UTF-8`